The Last Flight (1931 film): Plot

-After World War I, pilots Cary Lockwood (Richard Barthelmess), Shep Lambert (David Manners), Bill Talbot (John Mack Brown) and Francis (Elliott Nugent) band together in Paris.
+After World War I, pilots Cary Lockwood, Shep Lambert, Bill Talbot and Francis band together in Paris.
 Feeling they have no future, the men are constantly drunk.
-One night, as they make the rounds of nightclubs, they meet Nikki (Helen Chandler), a wealthy but aimless woman, who they invite into their group.
-Later, when an American reporter named Frink (Walter Byron) makes a pass at Nikki, she shows no interest in him.
+One night, as they make the rounds of nightclubs, they meet Nikki, a wealthy but aimless woman, who they invite into their group.
+Later, when an American reporter named Frink makes a pass at Nikki, she shows no interest in him.

 The ex-flyers move to Nikki's hotel where they continue drinking.
 Nikki is attracted to Cary and she tags along when Cary goes to the Père Lachaise Cemetery where he tells her the story of Héloïse and Abelard, star-crossed lovers who are buried there.
 When Nikki starts to cry, Cary is sympathetic until she announces that she now has names for her two turtles.
 With that, Cary suddenly gets angry and decides to leave for Portugal.

 After learning of his plans, Nikki and the others, including Frink, follow him.
 On the train, Frink tries to force himself on Nikki but the other men come to her rescue.
 At a bullfight in Lisbon, Bill rashly leaps into the ring and is fatally gored.
 With Bill at the hospital, the others visit a carnival where outside a shooting gallery, Cary and Frink quarrel and Frink threatens to shoot Cary.

 Without thinking, Francis shoots Frink while Shep is fatally wounded in the crossfire.
 Frightened, Francis disappears and the group is forever split asunder.
 Cary explains to Nikki that after the war, all they had left was their comradeship.
 She begs to stay with him.